TheFirstNoob/Discord-ChatGPT/README_EN.md

 ## ⭐️ Features

 * 🧠 **AI Usage:** Most of the modified code is written with the help of ChatGPT and other AIs for experimentation.
 * 💬 **Multifunctionality:** The bot can communicate both in a Discord channel and in private messages.
+You can use both slash commands and @ mentions.
 * 🌐 **Internet Support:** The bot can perform search queries, find images, and videos using the **[duckduckgo-search](https://github.com/deedy5/duckduckgo_search)** library.
 * 📝 **Working with PDF:** The bot can analyze your PDF file for text content and interact with it using the **[pdfminer.six](https://github.com/pdfminer/pdfminer.six)** library.
 (Does not support images!)
 * 🔔 **Reminders:** The bot can remind you about important events such as Exams, sessions, Deadlines, and etc. Both current reminders and notifications about overdue reminds are supported.
+* 🔨 **Admin Tool:** The administrator can manage access to the bot for each user.

 ---